kaaengine/kaa/docs/reference/input.rst

     shows the mouse pointer and makes mouse motion events be published only if mouse movement occurs within the window.

+.. attribute:: MouseManager.cursor_visible

+    Gets or sets whether the system cursor pointer should be visible.

 Instance methods: